Blujay0/paint-store/README.md

 # Paint Shop
+Online storefront for a home improvement store.
-Playground for experimenting with styling + page layout
+Playground for experimenting with styling + page layout.

 ## Features
 * HTML